 Of course, that’s all to the good if the textures are rich enough, or the general vibe is all-consuming.

-The titles three out of four pieces⏤”Fluorescent”, “Luminescent” and “Phosphorescent”⏤suggest that the album can be heard as a suite.
-But first there’s a shortintroductory piece titled “Sciure” (Sawdust en Français): a wire-brushed snare set abuzz by a deep thrumming, accompanied by sharper keening sounds⏤bowed guitar, perhaps, or clarinet⏤and a faint, one note piano signal that gets dropped on a darker, more obfusc reprise.
-This piece has the watery, obscure quality of a processed field recording.
+The titles of three out of four pieces⏤”Fluorescent”, “Luminescent” and “Phosphorescent”⏤suggest that the album can be heard as a suite.
+But there’s also a short introductory piece titled “Sciure” (Sawdust en Français) that has the watery, obscure quality of a processed field recording, a wire-brushed snare set buzzing by a deep electric thrumming accompanied by sharper keening sounds⏤bowed guitar, perhaps, or clarinet⏤and a faint, one note piano signal that gets dropped on a darker, more obfusc reprise.

 “Fluorescent” is sporadically animated by a gran casa (low-pitch bass drum) pulse combined with a pall of glass bowl, guitar and sundry bell chimes, percussive snaps and clicks punctuated by the saxophonic pop and kiss of Charles’ reed.
 As the piece unfolds each isolated gesture gets more aggressive, and Charles, in particular, roots out some fine textures, but it somehow becomes only more hazy and vaporous.

 “Luminescent” is a short, bright interval, but it moves at the same slow pace.
 Its luminosity is conjured from the play of amplified prepared piano and guitar, in combination sounding very like Tomoko Sauvage‘s waterbowls or Harry Partch’s cloud chamber bowls.